-Disclosures Indicate whether you or your spouse or any relative within the third degree of consanguinity or affinity knows the other prospective board members for the proposed school.
-If so, please indicate the precise nature of your relationship.
-I / we do not know any such trustees.
-Ix Yes I've met Alejandro Rodriguez in his context with LEE and as an alum of Teach For America.
-Indicate whether you or your spouse or any relative within the third degree of consanguinity or affinity knows any person who is proposed to be or you anticipate will apply to be a school employee.
-If so, indicate the precise nature of your relationship. □ I / we do not know any such employees. □ x Yes I first met Sandra Kinne, Lead Founder and Proposed ED, when she was a staff member of TFA-Las Vegas.
+Disclosures Indicate whether you or your spouse or any relative within the third degree of consanguing or affinity knows the other prospective board members for the proposed school.
+If so, pleasindicate the precise nature of your relationship. □ I / we do not know any such trustees. □x Yes ty se I've met Alejandro Rodriguez in his context with LEE and as an alum of Teach For Americ a.
+Indicate whether you or your spouse or any relative within the third degree of consanguinit or affinity knows any person who is proposed to be or you anticipate will apply to be a scho employee.
+If so, indicate the precise nature of your relationship. □ I / we do not know any such employees. □ x Yes y ol I first met Sandra Kinne, Lead Founder and Proposed ED, when she was a staff member of TFA-Las Vegas.
 She and I crossed paths when we both worked for the state, in separate agencies.
-Sandra and I work at the same CCSD school, but we are not on the same team nor
+Sandra and I work at the same CCSD school, but we are not on the same in th f work at the same CCSD school, but we are not on the same team nor do we serve on any committees together.